pressbooks/pressbooks/readme.txt

 *Part 3, Pressbooks dependencies:*

  * For PDF export install [Prince](http://pressbooks.com/prince) (note: this is not free software) - Version 10r5
- * For PDF export via mPDF ensure that the following folders have write access and/or they are owned by the appropriate user.See http://codex.wordpress.org/Changing_File_Permissions for more details on adjusting file permissions.
+ * For PDF export via mPDF install the [Pressbooks mPDF plugin](https://wordpress.org/plugins/pressbooks-mpdf).
+You will also need to ensure that the following folders have write access and/or they are owned by the appropriate user.
+See http://codex.wordpress.org/Changing_File_Permissions for more details on adjusting file permissions.
-   + wp-content/plugins/pressbooks/symbionts/mpdf/ttfontdata
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/ttfontdata
-   + wp-content/plugins/pressbooks/symbionts/mpdf/tmp
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp
-   + wp-content/plugins/pressbooks/symbionts/mpdf/graph_cache
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache
  * For MOBI export install [KindleGen](http://www.amazon.com/gp/feature.html?docId=1000765211) - Version 2.9
  * For EPUB validation install [EpubCheck](https://github.com/idpf/epubcheck) - Version 4.0
  * For XML validation install [xmllint](http://xmlsoft.org/xmllint.html) - Version 20800